JiayingPan/comp0035-coursework-1-2-JiayingPan/comp0035_coursework2.md

 Pytest

 ### Tests
-All tests are around the 'User' class, therefore the User module is saved in a python package named Air_quality, with python files [user.py](Air_quality/user.py) in it to write tests code for the module.
+All tests are around the 'User' class, therefore the User module is saved in a python package named 'Air_quality', with python files [user.py](Air_quality/user.py) in it to write tests code for the module.

-A directory named Test is created to run the tests.
-The directory includes two files of [conftest.py](Test/conftest.py) to define a fixture that provides data to create a new user, and [test_user](Test/test_user.py) to assert values and carry out the test.
+A directory named 'Test' is created to run the tests.
+The directory includes two files of [conftest.py](Test/conftest.py) to define a fixture that provides data to create a new user, and [test_user.py](Test/test_user.py) to assert values and carry out the test.

 ### Test results
 Provide evidence that the tests have been run and the results of the tests (e.g. screenshot).